Shire Airport

-Shire Airport, also known as Shire Inda Selassie Airport or Indaselassie Airport, (IATA: SHC) is an airport serving Shire, a city in the Tigray National Regional State of Ethiopia.
-The airport is just south of the city.
+Shire Airport, also known as Shire Inda Selassie Airport or Indaselassie Airport, (IATA: SHC) is a public airport serving Shire, a city in the Tigray National Regional State, in northern Ethiopia.
+The airport lies at an elevation of 6207 ft above mean sea level.
+It is located just south of the city.

 Shire Airport was constructed by Ethiopian Construction Works Corporation, Transport Infrastructure Construction Sector.
 The project was signed to construct in 2015 and completed in 2017.
 The project included airport runway, apron, and taxiway, as well as a road running from Shire city to the airport.